Andres9890/iagitbetter/SUPPORTED_PROVIDERS.md

 # Supported Git Providers

-iagitbetter supports a wide range of git providers, public services and self-hosted ones This file provides detailed information about each supported provider
+iagitbetter supports a wide range of git providers, public and self-hosted ones, This file provides detailed information about each supported provider

 ## Provider Support Levels